miguelbcr/RxPaparazzo/README.md

         });
 ```

-The `response` instance holds a reference to the paths where the images was persisted.
+The `response` instance holds a reference to the paths where the images were persisted.

 **Note**: if the level Android api device is minor than 18, only one image will be retrieved.